 Codd had joined IBM in 1949, and served time on the SSEC and Stretch teams before switching to research into methods of data management.
 Here is how Hayes (2002/2003 online) explains what happened next .....

-Edgar F. ('Ted') Codd was looking for a better way to
+researcher Edgar F. ('Ted') Codd was looking for a

 From the outset, the unique selling proposition of the "relational database" (RDB) was that it was quicker to set up and easier to maintain than its DBTG rivals, but what happened next is a prime example of how words can often unintentionally misinform.
 The word in question is "relational", and the nature of its misuse was that the RDB manufacturers allowed (and perhaps even encouraged) the perception that RDB was synonymous with well-designed.